KeerthiKuthati/TestDemo/RSSFeedupdates.md

 		* Action- By default is set to "kaizala"
 		* Action package- Select Action package ID that you have given in package.json file

-RSS Feeds will be sent to the chosen Kaizala group, ecah time is triggered by RSS Updates
+RSS Feeds will be sent to the chosen Kaizala group, ecah time flow is triggered by RSS Updates

 Learn how this custom action works [here]()